 - Constant contactability

-When it comes to fiction, our editorial team is especially interested in slipstream fiction – that is, fiction where the verve of genre meets the nuance of the literary.
+We are seeking both fiction and non-fiction of a wide variety including: short story collections, novellas, memoir, political and historical fiction.
 But if you have something brilliant hiding in your desk drawer that doesn’t fit that bracket, don’t let that deter you.
 Send it to us and see what happens.

 In terms of nonfiction, we’re looking for well-written long-form work that explores contemporary social, political and cultural issues with insight and literary flair.